 STOP THE SNACK AND SNOOZE ROUTINE

-I recently tuned into an episode of The Parent Hood, where Sarah Norris (aka The Baby Detective) was discussing how to get your baby to sleep through the night.
+The Parent Hood, where Sarah Norris (aka The Baby Detective) was discussing how to get your baby to sleep through the night.
 I nodded along to her advice, ticking off the things I was already doing with Teddy (a not perfect but not terrible sleeper).
 ‘Don’t let baby fall asleep at the breast…’

 Guilty.
 That was how I’d been putting Teddy to bed for months – laying him down when he was milk drunk and knocking at the door of Slumber Land.
 But by letting him drift off mid-feed, he wasn’t filling himself up enough to sleep longer than four hours.
 ‘Treat feeding as a business meeting,’ Sarah continued.
 So no sleeping on the job.